open-feature/flagd/README.md

 ![version](https://img.shields.io/badge/version-pre--alpha-green)
 ![status](https://img.shields.io/badge/status-not--for--production-red)

-Flagd is a simple command line tool for fetching and presenting feature flags to services.
+Flagd is a simple command line tool for fetching and evaluating feature flags for services.
 It is designed to conform with the OpenFeature specification.

 ## Install